 - An extra point to note: through observations and public comments from community members in Alice Springs, Jacinta’s non-Indigenous father should be recognised as the major influence behind her views.
 We note that her father is not listed on her wikipedia page.

 Well those are just 10 things you need to know about Jacinta Price.
 Would you like to add to this list?
 We haven’t even mentioned her illogical stance on the Cashless welfare card or her views about mining.
 Let us know your thoughts in the comments below.

 Update: Jacinta’s response to this article… “Welcome to Country is Fake News”.
-Nice response to an opinion piece Jacinta… I wonder where you got that idea?
+Nice response to an opinion piece Jacinta… I wonder which right wing political leader you got that line from?